 Adding Almsgiving to Our Lenten Routine

-Almsgiving during Lent helps us let go of our own desires and focus on the needs of those who are less fortunate.
+Almsgiving during Lent allows us to let go of our own desires and focus on the needs of those who are less fortunate.
 Two of the central lessons of the cross are compassion and selflessness.
 By giving alms, we are sacrificing our temporal comfort for the good of another person.
 When we give alms our aim is to be more dependent on God to meet our needs (rather than providing for ourselves) while also tending to the needs of others.

-In his 2020 Lenten Message, Pope Francis tells us “today too, there is a need to appeal to men and women of goodwill to share, by almsgiving, their goods with those most in need, as a means of personally participating in the building of a better world.”
+In his 2020 Lenten Message, Pope Francis told us “today too, there is a need to appeal to men and women of goodwill to share, by almsgiving, their goods with those most in need, as a means of personally participating in the building of a better world.”

 Here are a few practical ways to incorporate almsgiving this Lent:

-- Donate food to your local soup kitchen
+- Donate food to your local soup kitchen or food bank

 - Tutor a schoolchild or mentor a college graduate (this can be done virtually!)